lucaGazzola/lucaGazzola.github.io/index.md

 When my hands are off the keyboard, I love reading (both fiction and non-fiction), riding my bikes (with or without engine) but sometimes I also get back to the keyboard to play some videogames!

-I am currently wotking at [lastminute.com](https://www.lastminute.com), check out some [cool stuff](https://technology.lastminute.com/) we are doing.
+I am currently working at [lastminute.com](https://www.lastminute.com), check out some [cool stuff](https://technology.lastminute.com/) we are doing.